zeozeozeo/odin-imgui/README.md

 ## Available backends

 All backends which can be supported with only `vendor` have bindings now.
-It seems likely to me that SDL3, maybe WebGPU (and Android?) will exist in vendor in the future, at which point I'll add support.
+It seems likely to me that SDL3, and maybe Android will exist in vendor in the future, at which point I'll add support.

 | Backend        | Has bindings | Has example | Comment                                                              |
 |----------------|:------------:|:-----------:|----------------------------------------------------------------------|